Program - ICPC 2016

 Our approach is comprised of interactive program analysis and comprehension to systematically capture and link the clues crucial for resolving ICF.
 We present the tool support we have developed using the query language and visualization capabilities of the Atlas Platform.
 We illustrate the approach using examples where resolving ICF is crucial to verify software and show a complex bug in the Linux kernel discovered by resolving ICF.

-Extracting Configuration Parameter Interactions using Static Analysis | PDFLink
+Extracting Configuration Parameter Interactions using Static Analysis | PDF

 Chelsea Metcalf, Farhaan Fowze, Tuba Yavuz, and Jose Fortes